CSIO-FPIL/generative-odor/README.md

 # Getting started
-Example notebooks for model training and finetuning are available in
+Example notebooks for model training and fine tuning are available in
 # Contributors
 Mrityunjay Sharma, CSIR-CSIO, Chandigarh
 Sarabeshwar Balaji, Indian Institute of Science Education and Research Bhopal(IISERB), India